 Share this

-Stone, Time and Legacy: A Conversation with Artorius Faber
+Stone, durability and reuse: a conversation with Artorius Faber

-So when we sat down with Edward Smith of Artorius Faber, the conversation turned, as it should, to stone — one of the oldest materials we know, and still one of the most quietly radical.
+So we sat down with Edward Smith of Artorius Faber to talk about one of the oldest building materials there is, and one of the more underrated when it comes to sustainability.

 Watch: Edward Smith of Artorius Faber and Sean Ronnie Hill discuss how natural stone’s durability, reuse and low embodied carbon help shape more resilient buildings